 Underprivileged youths selected by charity.

-You can deduct reasonable unreimbursed out-of-pocket expenses you pay to allow underout-of-pocket expenses you pay to allow underprivileged youths to attend athletic events, movies, or dinners.
+You can deduct reasonable unreimbursed out-of-pocket expenses you pay to allow underprivileged youths to attend athletic events, movies, or dinners.
 The youths must be selected by a charitable organization whose goal is to reduce juvenile delinquency.
 Your own similar expenses in accompanying the youths are not deductible.